 The Company plans to continue to explore its properties in Mexico and intends to enhance its project portfolio through successful exploration.
-The Company's primary exploration focus for the coming year continues to be the advancement of the Naranjillo Property including planned exploration work focused on targets identified which surround the initial high-grade discovery.
-In addition, the Company plans a drill program on Vaquerias to explore along strike the structure under the historical shallow silver mine.
+The Company's primary exploration focus in 2015 continues to be the advancement of the Naranjillo Property and Plata intends to perform a drill program, subject to financing.

+In addition, the Company may commence a drill program on Vaquerias to explore the structure east of the historical shallow silver mine and under post-mineral cover.

 In March 2013 the Mexican government denied the Company's initial application for a permit to drill at the Palo Alto Property.
-The Company has appealed the decision and a review by an appointed, independent magistrate is underway.
-Resolution is expected in 2014, and assuming a favorable outcome, the Company intends to carry out an initial drill program focused on exploring potential structures that have been identified through mapping and surface sampling.
+The Company is in an appeal process and has recently won an injunction which instructed the authority responsible to re-examine the legal merits of the permit to drill applications of the Company.
+The Company believes that the legal basis for the original denial is faulty and that the legal challenge will ultimately be successful.
+Resolution is expected in 2015, and assuming a favorable outcome and subject to financing, the Company intends to carry out an initial drill program focused on exploring potential structures that have been identified through mapping and surface sampling.

-La Joya and Los Agustinos may have exploration programs initiated in 2014.
+The Company intends to have an exploration program at the La Joya Project, subject to financing.
 The Company continues prospecting and placing exploration licenses on any promising ground of interest.
 Negotiations for prospective ground will proceed as opportunities arise.